Columbus, New Mexico

-Columbus is a village in Luna County, New Mexico, United States, about 3 mi north of the Mexican border.
-It is considered a place of historical interest, as the scene of a 1916 attack by Mexican revolutionary leader Francisco "Pancho" Villa that caused America to send 10,000 troops there in the Mexican Expedition (originally referred to as the "punitive Mexican Expedition").
+Columbus is an incorporated village in Luna County, New Mexico, United States, about 3 mi north of the Mexican border.
+It is considered a place of historical interest, as the scene of a 1916 attack by Mexican general Francisco "Pancho" Villa that caused the United States to send 10,000 troops there in the Mexican Expedition (originally referred to as the "punitive Mexican Expedition").
 Columbus's population was 1,664 at the 2010 census.

 History

 Early history (1891–1910s)

 Columbus was established in 1891 just across the Mexican border from Palomas, Chihuahua, and named after 15th-century explorer Christopher Columbus.
-In 1902, the village was moved 3 mi north when the El Paso and Southwestern Railroad built its Columbus station.
+In 1902, the village center was moved 3 mi north when the El Paso and Southwestern Railroad built its Columbus station.
 This station is now converted into a museum run by the Columbus Historical Society.

 About 1905, it was a very small town with a population of about 100, two of those early settlers being Colonel Andrew O. Bailey and Louis Heller.
 By this time, Columbus had only one general store, a saloon, and a society inspector.
 In time, a high school was built, and Perrow G. Mosely established the Columbus News, which later was renamed the Columbus Courier.
 By 1915, the town had 700 residents, the Columbus State Bank was built, four hotels were constructed, and several stores and a Baptist church were also established.
 At that time, the area around Columbus also had rich silver, copper, lead, and zinc deposits.